christianc1/prompt-composer/README.md

 ## Markdown Include System

-This repository also supports a custom Markdown preprocessor that allows you to include content from other Markdown files using the `<!-- @include path/to/file.md -->` syntax.
-For more information, see [MARKDOWN_INCLUDES.md](MARKDOWN_INCLUDES.md).
+This repository also supports a custom Markdown preprocessor that allows you to include content from other Markdown files using the `{{path.to.folder|file}}` syntax.